 In April 2018, the Community Health & Engineering Librarian was the first Penn Libraries staff member to become a Wellness Partner at Penn.
-Since then, Aman represents the Science Libraries at Wellness Partners & Ambassadors Meetings as well as other wellness-oriented events held at Penn.
+Since then, Aman represents the Science & Business Libraries at Wellness Partners & Ambassadors Meetings as well as other wellness-oriented events held at Penn.

 In September 2018, the Hospital of the University of Pennsylvania (HUP) invited the Community Health & Engineering Librarian and the Nursing & Bioethics Librarian to serve on the Patient Education Committee (PEC).
-Both will regularly attend PEC meetings at HUP.
+Both will regularly attend PEC meetings and events at HUP.

 In November 2018, the Biomedical Library became the primary meeting location for the Penn STEM Alliance (PSTEMA), a university-wide group coordinated by the SAS Science Outreach Initiative.
 The Director of Science Libraries, the Associate Director of Science Libraries, and the Community Health & Engineering Librarian is a PSTEMA member and sits on the PSTEMA Outreach Library Task Force.

 In January 2019, the Center for Public Health Initiatives (CPHI) appointed Aman to the role of Associate Fellow, which will strengthen the partnership between CPHI and Penn Libraries.